Emmanuel College (Massachusetts): History

 At the same time, Emmanuel started admitting men, enrolling its first undergraduate male students in 2001.
 The financially stabilizing alliance with Merck permitted Emmanuel to begin building new dorms and buying back buildings it had sold in leaner times.
-Going co-ed and improving the campus sparked a sustained revival that made Emmanuel one of the fastest-growing colleges in New England at that time.Emmanuel’s building plan also included the Jean Yawkey Student Center, which opened in 2004 as the first new building on campus in 35 years.
-That same year, Merck opened its 12-story facility, with a glass facade visible over the college's main quad and English Gothic buildings.
+Going co-ed and improving the campus sparked a sustained revival that made Emmanuel one of the fastest-growing colleges in New England at that time.
+Emmanuel's building plan also included the Jean Yawkey Student Center, which opened in 2004 as the first new building on campus in 35 years.